maxtmiller/Biquadris/README.md

 # Biquadris

 **Biquadris** is a modern, multiplayer adaptation of Tetris, developed as the final project for **CS246: Object-Oriented Software Development** at the University of Waterloo.
+Due to University of Waterloo Policy 71, which restricts sharing course-related intellectual property, the full source code cannot be publicly released.

 Biquadris allows players to experience the classic puzzle action while introducing new strategic elements, making it both familiar and innovative.
 The game features both **graphical (X11)** and **text-based** displays, a modular and extensible architecture, and advanced gameplay mechanics that enhance the classic Tetris experience.
 It demonstrates object-oriented principles, design patterns, and modern C++20 programming techniques.

 ## 🚀 Features